How do I use Gladia to transcribe Twilio/SIP calls (8kHz) in real time?

 Comparison Snapshot:

-What do I need in place to implement Gladia on Twilio/SIP 8 kHz calls?
+What do I need to implement Gladia for Twilio/SIP real-time transcription in production?

 Expanded Explanation: